White Castle, Monmouthshire: 13th–17th centuries

 During the 13th century, the castle was almost entirely rebuilt, although historians have put forward two possible timelines for when this work was carried out.
 The conventional historical dating places the construction in the 1250s and 1260s, as a single programme of work consisting in the keep being demolished, a new gatehouse and four mural towers constructed and the outer ward reinforced with a stone wall and gatehouse of its own.
 Paul Remfry argues that the work occurred somewhat earlier during Hubert's tenure, being carried out in two waves between 1229–1231 and 1234–1239.
 Around this time the fortification is first described in the records as the "White Castle", due to the white rendering applied to its external walls.

 The Welsh threat persisted, and in 1262 the castle was readied in response to Prince Llywelyn ap Gruffudd's attack on Abergavenny in 1262; commanded by its constable Gilbert Talbot, Grosmont was ordered to be garrisoned "by every man, and at whatever cost".
 The threat passed without incident.

 Edmund, the Earl of Lancaster and the capitaneus of the royal forces in Wales, was given the Three Castles in 1267 and for many centuries they were held by the earldom, later duchy, of Lancaster.
 King Edward I's conquest of Wales in 1282 removed much of White Castle's military utility, although it continued to be used in the administration of the surrounding manor, and for mustering military levies.
 Little further work was carried out on the fortification, although one of the gatehouse towers was repaired at some point, and repairs were carried out to the chapel tower and gatehouse under King Henry VI.
 By 1538, White Castle had fallen into disuse and then into ruin; a 1613 description noted that it was "ruynous and decayed".

 18th–21st centuries

-In 1825, the Three Castles were sold off to Henry Somerset, the Duke of Beaufort.
-In 1902, Henry Somerset, the 9th Duke, sold White Castle to Sir Henry Mather Jackson.
+In 1825, the Three Castles were sold off to Henry Somerset, the sixth Duke of Beaufort.
+In 1902, his descendant Henry Somerset, the 9th Duke, sold White Castle to Sir Henry Mather Jackson.
 Evidence was given to the Royal Commission on Ancient Monuments in Wales and Monmouthshire in 1909, stating that Sir Henry had taken steps to strip the castle of ivy and that it was now in a good condition; the site was apparently looked after by an old woman, who charged visitors for entry.
 The castle was placed into the care of the state in 1922.
 In the 21st century, White Castle is managed by the Welsh heritage agency Cadw and is protected under UK law as a grade I listed building.